lloydroc/lloydroc.github.io/content/post/c/example-fft.md

 ## C Header of the FFT

 To perform an FFT we have two helper functions called `rearrange` and `compute`.
 The `rearrange` function will rearrange the elements in the array corresponding butterfly stages.
 The `compute` function does all computation once the signals are put through `rearrange`.

+### Rearranging the Input

+The `rearrange` function will bit reverse the indices.
+For example if we have an FFT of size 8 which can be represented in with 3 bits we have.

+{{< figure src="/assets/svg/fft-rearrange.svg" title="FFT rearranging the input values by Bit Reversal" >}}

+### C Header to use the FFT

+The C Header aims to make performing the FFT as simple as possible.

 {{< highlight c >}}
 // file fft.h